 Barbara H. Rosenwein

 Barbara H. Rosenwein (Ph.D.
 (1974), B.A.
 (1966), University of Chicago) is a professor of history at Loyola University Chicago where she has taught since 1974.
 As an internationally renowned historian, she has been a guest professor at the École des Hautes Etudes en Sciences Sociales, Paris, France; the École Normale Supérieure, Paris, France; and the University of Utrecht in the Netherlands.
+In 2014 she will be visiting professor at the University of Gothenburg, Sweden.
 Since 2009, Rosenwein has been an affiliated research scholar at the Centre for the History of the Emotions at Queen Mary University in London.
 She was a scholar in residence at the American Academy in Rome in 2001-2002 and was elected Fellow of the Medieval Academy of America in 2003.

 Jan Plamper, “The History of Emotions: An Interview with William Reddy, Barbara H. Rosenwein, and Peter Stearns,” History and Theory 49 (2010): 237-265.